SEN TA

 Key Responsibilities

-• Support students with SLD and PMLD on a daily basis; providing both academic and emotional guidance
+• Support students with SLD and PMLD on a daily basis, providing both academic and emotional guidance

 • Assist with implementing personalised learning programmes developed by the teacher or SENCO